Alabama LB Reuben Foster, top-10 prospect, sent home from NFL combine after incident

-INDIANAPOLIS — Alabama linebacker Reuben Foster was sent home from the NFL scouting combine following a heated argument with a hospital worker, according to ESPN’s Adam Schefter.
-Yahoo Sports confirmed that Foster had a run-in with the employee Thursday and was sent home Friday.
+INDIANAPOLIS — Alabama linebacker Reuben Foster was sent home from the NFL scouting combine following a heated argument with a hospital worker, according to ESPN’s Adam Schefter, and was sent home Saturday.

 Foster, the 2016 Butkus Award winner and a potential top-10 pick in the 2017 NFL draft, was at the combine only to be measured, medically evaluated following rotator cuff surgery and interviewed by teams.
-He was unable to work out this week or at his Wednesday pro day because of the injury.
+He was unable to work out this week and is not expected to work out at his pro day next Wednesday because of the injury.

 Bleacher Report’s Matt Miller reported that Foster’s interviews did not go well with teams this week.

-It’s unclear what led to the argument, but one team source indicated that it might have stemmed from a disagreement over how Foster’s shoulder was being handled by the worker.
+Schefter reported that it might have stemmed from a disagreement over how long Foster had to wait to have his shoulder be evaluated.
+One league source indicated that the process often moves slowly and that there might have been a miscommunication over the timetable of events.

 Yahoo Sports’ Charles Robinson added some more context to this odd story.

 Per #Alabama LB Reuben Foster, #NFL source said he got into heated argument with a doctor.
 Felt mistreated.
 Wasn't a physical confrontation.